|

 Adopted by all United Nations Member States in 2015, the SDGs are a call for action by all countries – poor, rich and middle-income – to promote prosperity while protecting the environment

-- Sustainable Development Goals - Education
+- Sustainable Development Goals - United Nations Development Programme

 - What are the 17 Sustainable Development Goals (SDGs)?